kekyo/ForestLog/README.md

 ```

 If you are familiar with the C# language, you may find this method easier to write.
-However, that the logger does not record the contents of the exception details when it occurs.
+However, that the logger does not record the contents of both the return value and exception details when it occurs.
 (the "Leave" message is recorded when the exception occurs and the scope is exited).

 ----